andy-byers/paw/README.md

 ## Error handling
 Paw uses `Result<T, E>` to express a recoverable error, e.g. "no such file or directory".
 Runtime panics are issued for unrecoverable errors, e.g. "out of memory", an assertion failure, or an out-of-bounds element access.
-Panics cannot be caught inside Paw.
+Panics cannot be caught.
-A panic always stops execution at the location of the panic and causes the VM entrpoint function to return with an error.
+A panic always stops execution at the location of the panic and exits the process with a nonzero status code.
 A panic can also be caused by calling the `panic` builtin function.

 ## Operators